music-encoding/guidelines/_guidelines-v3/11-editTrans/04-edittransAddDelOmissions/03-edittransSubst.md

 a replacement of portions of the musical text using both the {% include link elem="add" %} and
 {% include link elem="del" %} element, as seen in the following example:

-{% include plainExample.html example="examples/editTrans/editTrans-sample227.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample227.xml" valid="true" %}
 An intervention closely related to substitution is the restoration of a previously deleted section.
 For this purpose MEI offers the {% include link elem="restore" %} element, which may